SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Security_Cassandra_TLS.md

 ## Connecting with DataMiner

-1. Ensure TLS encryption is working by connecting to the Cassandra database through DevCenter.
+1. Verify that client-server connections via TLS are possible.
+This can be done by connecting to the Cassandra database via DevCenter, or by running the command `cqlsh -u <username> -p <password> --ssl` on the Cassandra server itself.

 1. Stop the DataMiner agent.